terryc129/wp-calypso/client/layout/guided-tours/docs/TUTORIAL.md

 4. Show the user how to exit the preview and wait for them to do it.
 5. Finish the tour.

-We could have included a step — or even multiple steps — to explain the different device sizes, but it's advisable to start off with tours that are as short as possible to see how they perform.
+We could have included a step — or even multiple steps — to explain the different device sizes or the SEO upgrade.
+But it's advisable to start off with tours that are as short as possible to see how they perform.
 We can always come back and add additional steps.

+And in that spirit, we can iterate over the steps once more to reduce them.
+We don't **really** need steps to ask whether a user wants to take the tour or not, and we don't **really** need a finishing step.
+Also, we could exit the tour while the preview is still open so the user can explore it without a tour step showing.

+With these thoughts, we can come up with these steps:

+1. Point to the site preview and tell the user to click their site's title to learn about the site preview.
+Provide a "Quit" button though so it's obvious what to do if they don't want to take the tour.
+2. Show the user how to exit the preview, but finish the tour with the preview staying open.

+And with that, we can now think about what will trigger our tour.

 ## Decide for Triggers